yanlin-group/cicd/README.md

 ## CI/CD

 We use [aliyun](https://www.aliyun.com/) and [aws](https://www.amazonaws.cn/en/) as cloud infrastructure.
-This repo focuses on cicd tools we've tried so far.
+This repo includes cicd tools we've used so far.

+* circleci
+* codebuild - aws
+* github
+* gitlab.cn
+* jenkins

-[EKS](https://www.amazonaws.cn/en/eks/) is used to run our apps.
+Right now, we use[EKS](https://www.amazonaws.cn/en/eks/) to run our apps.
 The general CI/CD workflow is:

 1. Push code to remote repo
 2. Test code in CI